onepanelio/core-docs/docs/deployment/configuration/miniotenants.md

 ---
-title: Microk8s + Minio Operators
+title: Microk8s + Local Minio
-sidebar_label: Microk8s + Minio Operators
+sidebar_label: Microk8s + Local MinIO
-description: Deploy your cluster with MinIO operator
+description: Deploy your cluster with MinIO running locally
 ---
-One option to map a local storage volume within a Microk8s deployment is with [MinIO Operators](https://github.com/minio/operator#create-a-minio-tenant).

 :::note
 * Make sure you have [Microk8s](/docs/getting-started/quickstart) installed before proceeding.
-* This process should be completed/running before you launch Onepanel.
+* This process should be completed before you launch Onepanel.
 :::

+Sometimes you don't want to use cloud storage, but have it be on your local machine.
+To achieve this, you can run MinIO locally.

-## Install the MinIO Operator
+## Install MinIO

 1. Install [krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/)

 2. Then run the following command to install the MinIO Operator and Plugin: